tomjoht/tomjoht.github.io/_posts/2020/3/2020-03-29-users-as-producers-of-knowledge-nupoor-ranade.md

 ## Participating in the Nupoor's research

-If you'd like to be interviewed for Nupoor's research, reach out to Nupoor at sjalind@ncsu.edu or on Twitter at [@nupoorwriting](https://twitter.com/nupoorwriting) to indicate your interest.
+If you'd like to be interviewed for Nupoor's research, reach out to Nupoor at nsjalind@ncsu.edu or on Twitter at [@nupoorwriting](https://twitter.com/nupoorwriting) to indicate your interest.
 She will then probably set up a time to interview you for her study on audience participation in software product documentation.
 The interview might consist of the following sample questions:

 * Do you develop content collaboratively for internal/external documentation?
 * Can you describe your role as a business or professional communicator with the organization that you are part of?